Universidad Católica de Córdoba

 You can find general advice about recognition procedures on the pages of the Department of International Affairs under the heading recognition.

 In order to receive a degree from Viadrina it is necessary to complete the modules in your course of study.
-To this purpose, you can in consultation with us have courses recognized which you completed as part of the dual program abroad.
+To this purpose, you can in consultation with us have courses recognized which you completed as part of the double degree programme abroad.
 Discuss recognition with Torsten Glase before your departure.

 The Bachelor thesis is written and supervised after your return from Argentina at the Viadrina.
 It will then be recognized in Argentina.